-This is not a Do-it-yourself job.
+This is not a Do-It-Yourself job.
 So if you decide to hook your tank up to the grill, expect your pockets to feel the heat.
 Your propane supplier will charge $150 or more to perform the hook up.

 Gas leaks burn major propane

 Even if you are diligent about turning the gas off, gas leaks still can happen.
-It’s not uncommon for unwelcomed guests like mice, rats or squirrels to chew on a propane tank and cause a leak.
+It’s not uncommon for unwelcomed guests like mice, rats or squirrels to chew on a propane tank line and cause a leak.
 The exposed propane line from your tank to your grill could open you up to propane leaks you don’t even realize!

 You are compromising your safety

-The grill tank in your backyard contains an automatic shut off valve for safety to protect against combustion.
-However, if you decide to connect your grill to your home tank, the shut off valve is eliminated.
+The grill tank in your backyard contains an automatic shut-off valve for safety to protect against combustion.
+However, if you decide to connect your grill to your home tank, the shut-off valve is eliminated.

 Limited portability of your grill

 When colder temperatures become more frequent, your grilling days are numbered.
-You might move the grill to a covered area or indoors if you don’t want it exposed to the fall and winter elements.
+You might move the grill to a covered area or into the garage if you don’t want it exposed to the fall and winter elements.
 Attaching the grill to the home propane tank makes this more difficult.
 It would require you to unhook everything and safely seal propane lines.
 Spare yourself the trouble and transport your grill without any obstruction.